PHCEAC/Qideas/DeviceWidget-tree-view.md

 * X block dev partitions.
 Places for holding filesystems.
   *  Seems not all partitions are shown?
   *  hide lvm partitions by default?
+  *  Or does Qubes only show partitions it made itself?
+I think not, because cfdisk is not recommended.
 * N?
 Sata storage devs
 * X?
 LVM PV/VG/Pool/LV
 * Y?
 All USB devs reported by a usb handling qube